acbshields12/retail-sales-analysis-sql/README.md

 AI tools were used to assist in:

-* Created realistic synthetic healthcare dataset
+* Created realistic synthetic dataset
-* Used nested queries to calculate metrics such as returning patients
-* Utilized DATE_FORMAT() to group data by month and year for time-based trend analysis
 * Built logic for calculating percentage rates
+* Utilized SQL queries using JOINs, CASE statements, subqueries, and aggregations to extract and analyze data
 * Debugging errors in SQL and DAX
 * Structuring calculations for Power BI